 - Get insights into rock climbing.

-Best Time to visit Nainital: Throughout the year
+- Best Time to visit Nainital: Throughout the year except monsoon

 In the evening, you can enjoy a leisure walk at the Mall and indulge in shopping for interesting knick-knacks.
 Moreover, Kasauli is a superb hill station near Delhi to enjoy a peaceful and laid-back vacation, away from the hustle-bustle of city life.
 For memorable sunset views, do visit the Sunset point.
 Additionally, camping, trekking and nature walks can also be done here.